utah-cs4470-sp23/class/assignment3/README.md

 ## Flattening the JPL subset

 Flattening refers to replacing deeply-nested ASTs with shallow ones by adding more `let` statements.
-For example, flattening the following
-expression:
+This is an extremely common technique that is implemented in almost all compilers.
+Its purpose is to take complex syntactical forms that appear in the source language, and to turn them into simpler forms that are easier for the rest of the compiler to process.
+For example, flattening the following expression:

     read image "in.png" to img
     time write image resize(crop(sepia(img), 50, 250, 650, 650), 300, 200) to "out.png"